Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass: Details of FOPT and GW formulas

 \subsubsection{Turbulence}

-In the presence of primordial magnetic field, when the bubble propagates into the full of ionized plasma, it creates turbulence motion and contribute to GWs spectrum.
-Using magnetohydrodynamics (MDH) modeling , the following amplitude is calculated as \cite{Binetruy:2012ze, Caprini:2015zlo}
+In the presence of a primordial magnetic field, when the bubble propagates into a fully ionized plasma, it creates turbulent motion and contributes to the GW spectrum.
+Using magnetohydrodynamics (MHD) modeling, the following amplitude is calculated as \cite{Binetruy:2012ze, Caprini:2015zlo}

 where the peak frequency,

 the fractional vacuum energy converted to bubble collision, $\kappa_{\text{sw}}=\epsilon \kappa_{\text{sw}}$ (we take $\epsilon=0.1$ \cite{Borah_2023}), and the inverse Hubble time at the production of GW, redshifted today is \cite{Caprini:2015zlo}, $h_\star(T_n)=1.65\times10^{-5} \text{Hz}\left(\frac{T_n}{100}\right)\left(\frac{g_\star(T_n)}{100}\right)^\frac{1}{6}$.